afrantzis/top2bottom/README.md

 # Supported top-posting flavor

-top2bottom supports a particular flavor of top-posted emails which follow the
+top2bottom supports a particular flavor of top-posted messages that looks like:
-format:

     aaa